Welcome to the place where you

 As ludicrous as it sounds, today I look back at all I have experienced and am genuinely grateful to have gone through such a devastating time.
 It has produced in me a strength, birthed from the humble position of complete brokenness, that could not have been possible without the purifying fire of grief and the gentle touch of God to make me whole with an entirely new perspective on life.

-As I write this to you today, I have a of clarity of identity and purpose, laced with wisdom and compassion, that is more valuable to me than any riches could ever be.
+As I write this to you today, I have clarity of identity and purpose, laced with wisdom and compassion, that is more valuable to me than any riches could ever be.

 So, if you can identify with any of my story and want to move through your own journey, I invite you to keep reading.
 Keep listening.
 Keep watching.
 Learn from the principles ahead that offer strength for challenges that may come your way.